-The American Airlines AAdvantage program is the 5th best best frequent flyer program for 2022, according to WalletHub’s review.
-Some of AAdvantage’s biggest strengths include miles worth an average of 1.34 cents apiece, big earning bonuses and lots of airline partners.
+The American Airlines AAdvantage program is the 5th best frequent flyer program for 2023, according to WalletHub’s review.
+Some of AAdvantage’s biggest strengths include miles worth an average of 1.18 cents apiece, big earning bonuses and lots of airline partners.

 Below, you can learn everything you really need to know about the AAdvantage program, from its status levels and benefits to how many miles are needed for a free flight.
 You can also see how AAdvantage compares to other popular frequent flyer programs.

 |AAdvantage Miles Needed for a Free Flight:||Min: 7,500 |